These Powerful Photos Show Where Love Is Illegal

 Robin Hammond was working as a photographer for National Geographic in Nigeria when he learned some disturbing news: Five young men had been arrested and publicly flogged.
 Their crime?
 Being gay.

-And though many of these survivors' tales are harrowing, violen and difficult, there is hope and joy expressed as well.
+And though many of these survivors' tales are harrowing, violent, and difficult, there is hope and joy expressed as well.

 Ahead, the portraits and stories of people around the world who are fighting back against where love is illegal.